p-cn/pt1/content/2 dreams/fear never went away.md

 “One day, all of this will end.
 But I cannot wait until then.”

-As if the world is crumbling apart because it is still consiously alive.
+As if the world is crumbling apart again.